henriquebonfim/henriquebonfim/README.md

 ---

-### 🌐 About Me

-Hey there!
-So, let me tell you a bit about my journey in the tech world.

-My love for technology began in 2010 when I stumbled upon some free programming classes online and started practicing almost every day, crafting blogs and websites just for fun.

-Throughout my career, I've worn many hats – from being a Computer Technical Support in 2013 into now...

-With almost +10 years of experience under my belt as software engineer, I can honestly say I've been having a blast!
-It's been a journey filled with hands-on experience and tons of learning along the way.

-But what really got me going was software development.
-I've been busy crafting blogs, APIs, websites, and more.
-And hey, guess what?
-Now I'm diving into the world of cloud engineering!

-As a self-proclaimed Node.js enthusiast, I've even participated in programming competitions and contributed to various open-source projects.

-Now, I'm itching for new opportunities to shift gears from problem-solving to crafting the best projects with my experience.

-My drive?
-Solving tough challenges!
-I'm all about striving for software greatness, focusing on solutions that bring stability, efficiency, and that perfect cost/benefit balance.

-When I’m not coding, I enjoy creating music, which you can check out on my [SoundCloud](https://soundcloud.com/hpbonfim).

----

-### 📫 Let's Connect

 This brief introduction only scratches the surface.
 I’m always open to connecting with fellow tech enthusiasts and exploring new challenges.
 Reach out on [LinkedIn](https://linkedin.com/in/henriquebonfim/) or visit my [website](https://henriquebonfim.web.app/)!

 Google Cloud Skills Boost: